Landlord insurance explained

 Accidental landlord

-A time where you didn’t buy your property with the intention to rent it out but you’ve found yourself in a position where you need to.
+Someone who didn’t buy a property to rent it out but have found themselves in a position where they now need to.

 Arrears